intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 historically regarded as important to the RFC Series.
 Proposals that affect these properties are possible within the processes defined in this document.
-As described under {{workflow}} and {{cfc}}, proposals that might have a detrimental affect on these properties should receive heightened scrutiny during RSWG discussion and RSAB review.
+As described under {{workflow}} and {{cfc}}, proposals that might have a detrimental effect on these properties should receive heightened scrutiny during RSWG discussion and RSAB review.
 The purpose of this scrutinty is to ensure that all changes are deliberate and that the consequences of a proposal, as far as they can be